Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Spina Bifida Treatment: Why Choose Us?

-Doctors at the Fetal Care Center, the only center of its kind in the St. Louis region, perform fetal surgery to treat myelomeningocele, a severe form of spina bifida.
+WashU Medicine doctors at the Fetal Care Center, the only center of its kind in the St. Louis region, perform fetal surgery to treat myelomeningocele (MMC), a severe form of spina bifida.
 Not all babies with spina bifida require this type of surgery.
 Our doctors assess your unborn baby’s specific situation to determine appropriate treatment.

-If needed, we perform fetal surgery to close the spinal opening while your unborn baby is still in the womb.
-Only select fetal centers in the nation have a surgical team with the skillset to perform this complex procedure.
+If needed, we perform fetal surgery to close the spinal opening while your unborn baby is still in the womb (in utero).
+We offer both open and fetoscopic in utero repair of MMC, performed by an experienced team of fetal surgeons.
+Only select fetal centers in the nation have a surgical team with the skill set to perform this complex procedure.

-The Fetal Care Center partners with pediatric specialists at the St. Louis Children’s Hospital’s Spina Bifida Clinic to provide ongoing care for children born with spina bifida.
+The Fetal Care Center partners with WashU Medicine pediatric specialists at St. Louis Children’s Hospital’s Spina Bifida Clinic to provide ongoing care for children born with spina bifida.
+This seamless collaboration of pediatric and maternal specialists happens all on one medical campus.

 About Spina Bifida

-Spina bifida affects the development of a baby’s brain, spine, spinal cord and meninges, the tissue that covers and protects the brain and spinal cord.
-It is the most common neural tube defect, affecting approximately 3 out of every 10,000 newborns.
+Spina bifida affects the development of a baby’s brain, spine, spinal cord, and meninges, the tissue that covers and protects the brain and spinal cord.
+There are two main types of open spina bifida:

 There are two main types of spina bifida:

-- Meningocele: A fluid-filled sac that does not contain the spinal cord or nerves protrudes outside an unborn baby’s back.
+• Meningocele: A fluid-filled sac that does not contain the spinal cord or nerves protrudes outside an unborn baby’s back.
 Babies born with meningocele usually experience little, if any, nerve damage.
-However, they may have bladder and bowel problems.
+However, they may have bladder and bowel challenges.

 Causes of Spina Bifida